chaotic-aur/toolbox/README.md

 sudo ssh-keygen
 ```

-The ssh public key (cat /root/.ssh/id_rsa.pub) then needs to be added to the primary servers root authorized keys (/root/.ssh/authorized_keys).
+The ssh public key (cat /root/.ssh/id_rsa.pub) then needs to be added to the primary servers' root authorized keys (/root/.ssh/authorized_keys).
 After that follow these [instructions](https://wiki.archlinux.org/index.php/GnuPG#Export_your_public_key) to export the gpg public key.
 This key will have to be [uploaded](https://wiki.archlinux.org/index.php/GnuPG#Sending_keys) to [keyserver.ubuntu.com](keyserver.ubuntu.com) in order for the key to be verified.
 Then, configure it as follows in `/etc/chaotic.conf`, like this:

 ```sh